Five Days to Success with Google Ads

 Now listen up, because what I’m about to explain is profoundly important.
 It seems simple, but it’s revolutionary.
 Please pay attention here.

-For most businesses, the FIRST thing you should do is properly set up a Google AdWords campaign and play with your website until the traffic converts to sales profitably.
+For most businesses, the FIRST thing you should do is properly set up a Google Ads campaign and play with your website until the traffic converts to sales profitably.

 Frankly it doesn’t matter how long it takes to make that work.
 Every step of the process teaches you very important things, even if it’s through trial and error.